-The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASB) and the Corporations Act 2001.
 The consolidated financial statements comply with International Financial Reporting Standards (IFRSs) adopted by the International Accounting Standards Board (IASB).